Tanguy-ddv/pygaming/README.md

 - next() -> str.
 This method is called at every iteration of the game's main loop.
 It used to know what is happening.
 It either return pygaming.STAY if the phase is not over, pygaming.NO_NEXT if the user requested to quit the game, or the name of another frame to be started.
 - apply_transition(next_frame: str) -> dict[str, Any].
 This method is called only when next() returns the name of another frame.
 In this case, this name is passed as argument of this method.
 This method should output a dict, whose keys are the name of the arguments of the .start() function of the next frame, and whose values are the values given for these arguments.

+## Create your game

+To create the game, you need to instantiate a object of the class pygaming.Game.
+Then, instantiate one object for each of your frame, using the game you just created as argument.
+Finally, call the run() method of your game.
+Do the same for your server, by instantiatiing a pygaming.Server object.

 ## Test it

 To test your game, you can freely execute your server and your game on the same device and verify that everything is working properly.
+Change the debug flag of the game instance to be in debug mode.

 ## Distribute